So your teen is thinking of going to university? Here are just a few reasons why a university level course can be a good idea:

 The Push site offers an independent guide to UK universities, student life, gap years, open days, student finance and all things studentish.

-The Prospects site will show you what jobs you could do with different degree subjects.
+The Prospects site will show you and your teenager what jobs they could do with different degree subjects.

 Go and visit